CS-UCY-EPL343/winter19.team9/README.md

 ## Testing Phase

 Basic static tests were implemented by our development team in order to ensure the uninterrupted and correct web application's operation.
-These consists of several checks on the interface of the web application as well as javascript checks after the user input on our forms.
+This consists of several checks on the interface of the web application as well as javascript checks after the user input on our forms.

 ### Future Intentions